polterguy/micro/help-files/Micro/17 - Extension widgets - Pie Chart.md

 The pie chart widget is rendered roughly the same way as a div element, and allows for floating, putting it inside of a grid column to make it responsively rendered, etc, etc, etc. It is created entirely with CSS and SVG elements, making it easily styled, and comsuming very little bandwidth.

+Its default colors can be overridden in for instance a skin file, by changing the CSS variables `--color1` through `--color2`, in for instance your `.micro-widgets-chart-pie` CSS selector.